 While using opioids and benzodiazepines for a short period of time or as a single dose before or after surgery may be benign for some people, patients should approach any use of these medications with extreme caution.
 If long-term relief is needed, another form of treatment should be sought out in order to avoid addiction.

-The Prescription Drug Abuse Crisis in Arizona
+The Prescription Opioid Drug Crisis in Arizona

 Abuse of prescription drugs has become a national epidemic, according to the Centers for Disease Control and Prevention (CDC).
 In 2013, drug overdose fatalities in the U.S. outnumbered deaths from car crashes and shootings.
 Even though the United States accounts for only 5 percent of the world’s population, we consume 80 percent of the world’s prescription drugs.